Frequently Asked Questions

 General Questions

-Currently, Ketamine is the only legal psychedelic available outside of research settings, in the state of Minnesota.
-As more psychedelic medicines are made available for clinic use, INTERO will incorporate them into practice.
+Currently, ketamine is the only legal psychedelic medicine that is available for clinical use in the state of Minnesota.
+As more psychedelic medicines are made available for clinic use, Intero will incorporate them into practice.

-Psychedelic Therapy can help a variety of people, with anxiety, Post-Traumatic Stress Disorder (PTSD), grief, depression, hopeless and loss of purpose or difficulty coping with life events, among other things.
-Some people may not be a good fit for psychedelic therapy due to current life circumstances, mental health or medical conditions.
-At INTERO, we'll work with you to determine if psychedelic therapy is an appropriate course of treatment, working with your therapist and medical provider.
-Safety and support is the number one priority of INTERO.
+We are offering our ketamine treatment for people with diagnoses related to Post Traumatic Stress Disorder (PTSD), Obsessive Compulsive Disorder (OCD), anxiety, and depression.
+Psychedelic therapy can additionally help to construct a sense of purpose and meaning.
+Some people may not be a good fit for psychedelic therapy due to current life circumstances, mental health, or medical conditions.
+At Intero, we'll work with you to determine if psychedelic therapy is an appropriate course of treatment, working with your therapist and medical provider.
+Safety and support is the number one priority of Intero.

 Treatment Plan + Care

 Yes!
-INTERO also provides more traditional talk therapy using a variety of integrated approaches.
-Each of therapists brings their unique skillset, training and background to the process.
+Intero also provides more traditional talk therapy using a variety of integrated approaches.
+Each therapist brings their unique skillset, training, and background to the process.
 We emphasize the importance of trusting relationships and using creativity and collaboration to personalize your experience.

-Because of the dissociative effect of Ketamine, we require that you have transportation set up after your appointment.
-We ask that you provide us with the name and contact information for the friend or relative that will be driving you home.
+Because of the dissociative effect of ketamine, we require that you have transportation set up after your appointment.
+We recommend having someone you trust and feel safe with to drive you home.

 Music is an immensely important part of the experience and provides a framework for how the experience unfolds.
 Music is a vehicle to assist in the experience of medicine-psychotherapies.
 Often times music is equated to the ship that one rides on, through the oceanic experience provided by the medicine.
 Medicine-psychotherapies often have a degree of being ineffable; music assists in the narration of that experience that words cannot.

-The more immediate antidepressant effects of Ketamine typically last 2-4 weeks (called the “window of opportunity”).
-Without psychotherapy Ketamine’s effects will wane in a few weeks, however the KAP approach emphasizes preparation and integration, which both aim to maximize the effects, and to water the seeds planted in the psychedelic experience.
+The more immediate antidepressant and increased neuroplastic effects of ketamine typically last 2-4 weeks (called the “window of opportunity” to create change).
+Increased neuroplasticity could be explained as an increased ability for the brain to get out of the thought patterns that have built up over time or following a trauma response, and to build up new thought or behavior patterns.
+Without psychotherapy, ketamine’s effects may wane in a few weeks, however the KAP approach emphasizes preparation and integration, which both aim to maximize the effects, and to water the seeds planted in the psychedelic experience.
 With active participation in integration, we utilize the “window of opportunity” in order to build new habits and ways of being that can be sustained long after the immediate effects dissipate.

-Each person responds a little bit differently in how fast they metabolize the medicine.
-Typically the entire session lasts 2.5-3 hours, sometimes a bit less or more.
+Each person responds a little bit differently in how fast they metabolize the medicine but typically, the entire session lasts 1.5- 3 hours long.

 This varies from person to person, and involves a collaborative conversation with you, your therapist and medical provider.
 However, there is a general rhythm to the process as follows:

-1. Assessment: We always start with a thorough mental health evaluation with your INTERO therapist, followed by an exam with our medical provider.
+1. Assessment: We always start with a thorough evaluation with our medical provider, followed by a mental health evaluation with your Intero therapist.

-2. Preparation: Then we do as many preparation sessions as you need to feel equipped for your medicine experience.
+2. Preparation Therapy: Then we do as many preparation sessions as you need to feel equipped for your medicine experience.
 Most people do 3-6 preparation sessions.

-3. Medicine experience: Your first medicine experience will be tailored to finding the right dose, to determine how you respond to Ketamine.
+3. Active Medicine experience: Your first medicine experience will be tailored to finding the right dose, to determine how you respond to ketamine.

-4. Integration: every medicine session will be followed by integration with your INTERO therapist.
+4. Integration Therapy: every medicine session will be followed by integration with your Intero therapist.
 This is usually 3-6 sessions.

 For some, a single session is enough, but most people do 2-3 medicine sessions so that they can achieve their treatment goals by building on each individual session.
 For others, a plan may be developed for a course of treatment (sometimes 6 medicine sessions) or ongoing maintenance support.
 This all depends on your needs, presenting concerns and effectiveness of each experience.